choux130/slide_for_thesis_slidify/README.md

 These repo is all about how I tried to use Slidify to create a slide for my master defence.
 In the end, I abandoned Slidify and chose to use ioslides.
-Please check out the repo, `slide_for_thesis_ioslides`, to see my final work and my comparison between Slidify and ioslides.
+Check out the repo, `slide_for_thesis_ioslides`, to see my final work and my comparison between Slidify and ioslides.